syamfarh/tp/docs/DeveloperGuide.md

     Use case ends.

 * 3a.
-The given index is invalid.
+One of the indexes provided is a positive integer but out of the range of the address book

     * 3a1.
-FAPro shows an error message:  “Sorry, that value is not accepted!
-Please specify the index of the person you would like to delete!
-It should be non-negative and within the address book!”
+FAPro shows an error message:  “The person index provided is invalid.”

+        Use case resumes at step 2.

+* 3b.
+One of the indexes provided does not adhere to the restrictions (must be positive integers, separated by spaces, no duplicates)

+    * 3b1.
+FAPro shows and error message:  "Invalid command format!
+      delete: Deletes the person(s) identified by the index number used in the displayed person list.
+      Parameters: INDEXES (must be positive integers, separated by spaces, no duplicates)"

         Use case resumes at step 2.

 **Use case: Clone a person**